Comparing London’s Hop On Hop Off Open Top Sightseeing Buses

 Whilst there are from time to time the odd promotional code available for small discounts, this is not North America.

-The best price is normally gained by the use of the winter promotion above, the advance on-line tickets as detailed in the paragraph below and if you are visiting one of the major attractions getting a sightseeing bus and attraction package, (see section below)
+The best price is normally gained by simply purchasing the advance on-line tickets and if you are visiting one of the major attractions getting a sightseeing bus and attraction package, (see section below)

 Save Money - Buy Attraction Tickets & Bus Tour In One Package